python/mypy/docs/source/mypy_daemon.rst

 Limitations
 ***********

-* Changes related to protocol classes are not reliably propagated.

 * You have to use either the ``--follow-imports=skip`` or the ``--follow-imports=error`` option because of an implementation limitation.
 This can be defined